Plutoberth/SonyHeadphonesClient/README.md

 ## Features

 - [x] Ambient Sound Control
+- [ ] Display battery life and fetch existing settings from device
 - [ ] Equalizer

 #### If you'd like to implement the equalizer (I can implement the GUI, you'll need to do the rest), please contact me privately via Twitter at `@Plutoberth`.